Changissnz/selfinterest/README.md

 communication, this could mean being forthright and honest, with a preference for humorless as opposed to producing possible cause for disruption, but because of inevitable differences in matters of complication is more so something like common courtesy.
-On the concept of freedom, there are many examples of media that do not promote greater spans of choice, only speed in whatever available choices.
-So there are aims prior to the use of those particular media that remain as aims, heavily implicative of the motive remaining the same and only performance along some metrics is sought to be enhanced.
+On the concept of freedom, there are many examples of media that do not promote greater spans of choice, only greater speed in whatever available choices.
+So there are aims prior to the use of those particular media that remain as aims, heavily implicative of the motive remaining the same and only performance along some metrics sought to be enhanced.
+The aversion to objectivity and initiative for some particular human beings is an objective itself.
+Imagine that some matters, once placed into the differentiating realm of problem or solution, sparks a need for objective from the views of self-interest.
+And the objective is then acted out in ways that must benefit one more than the other in some way.
+Would not aimlessness as a requirement for being a participant in the media be preferred over movement for unwanted change?
+And then "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not making effort for purposes constructive to one's application but intrusive into another's domain.